Its-Yayo/Its-Yayo/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Luis, or AKA Elyayoveloz :)
 ===================================================================================================================================================

-I'm a junior software engineer and pentester / Red Team student.
+I'm a junior software engineer and pentester / red team student.
 I use Arch btw.
 -------------------------------------------------------------------------------------------------------------------------------------

 I like to hack things, to test out my knowledge and capabilities.